lukesherwood/team-organizer/NOTES.md

 #NOTES

 ##Do Next
-render new team doubles up?
-collapse create form on reclick?
+render new team doubles up when rerender form collapse create form on reclick?
 Create forms for Event
 drop users event_id column?